Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Conclusion And Future Work

 \section{Conclusion And Future Work}

 This paper has presented a systematic and comprehensive approach to testing multi-subroutine quantum programs.
-By investigating the key properties of quantum programs and considering their unique characteristics, we have developed a testing process that encompasses unit testing and integration testing.
+By investigating the critical properties of quantum programs and considering their unique characteristics, our approach considers the testing for multi-subroutine quantum programs from a whole testing process perspective, which encompasses unit testing and integration testing.
 The proposed testing principles and criteria provide guidance for designing effective test cases and ensuring the reliability of quantum programs.
 Through extensive evaluation and case studies on typical quantum subroutines, we have demonstrated the effectiveness of our testing processes, principles, and criteria in detecting bugs and ensuring the correctness of multi-subroutine quantum programs.